GreatDevelopers/bakaplan/README.md

 INPUT FORMAT:
 ----------------------------
-Check USER GUIDE for Input format and its working.
+USER GUIDE

-USAGE:
+INSTALLATION:
 ----------------------------
-Check INSTRUCTIONS for using this software.
+Check [INSTALLATION]() file for using this software.

 AUTHORS:
 ----------------------------